lowdanie/lowdanie.github.io/_posts/2020-02-08-consciousness-explained.md

 Proponents of qualia would note that even if you perfectly describe the wavelength of the light coming off the screen, the electrochemical reactions it triggers in your retina and the neural activity induced in your brain, there is still some essential _reddness_ which has not been explained.
 Since this reddness is clearly part of our consciousness, doesn't this mean that physical explainations of consciousness are doomed to failure?

-Since the very definition of qualia is debated by philosphers, in this section we will content ourselves with two classical thought experiments which approach the topic from different angles.
+Since the very definition of qualia is debated by philosphers, in this section we will focus on a famous thought experiment proposed by Frank Jackson [^Mary] which goes as follows:

-## Mary the Color Scientist

-There is a famous thought experiment proposed by Frank Jackson [^Mary] which goes as follows:

 > Mary the color scientist knows all the physical facts about color, including every _physical_ fact about the experience of color in other people, from the behavior a particular color is likely to elicit to the specific sequence of neurological firings that register that a color has been seen.
 However, she has been confined from birth to a room that is black and white, and is only allowed to observe the outside world through a black and white monitor.
 When she is allowed to leave the room, it must be admitted that she learns something about the color red the first time she sees it — specifically, she learns what it is like to see that color.